 Discard the oil and heat your tomato sauce in the pan.
 Add the meatballs, cover the pan and simmer them on the lowest heat possible for 25 to 30 minutes, until the meatballs are cooked through.

 Caramelize onions: While the meatballs are simmering, you can cook the onions.
 Heat the olive oil and butter in a heavy large skillet over medium-low heat.
-Add onion, sprinkle with salt and a little pepper and cook until they’re tender, sweet, and a deep golden brown, stirring occasionally.
-This takes me about 30 minutes.
+Add onion, sprinkle with salt and a little pepper and cook until they’re tender, sweet, and a deep golden brown, stirring occasionally, about 30 minutes.

-Assemble subs: Arrange meatballs with sauce in the hollowed-out roll(s).
+Arrange meatballs with sauce in the hollowed-out roll(s).
 Drape caramelized onions over the top and sprinkle with shredded cheese.
-Place subs under a broiler or in an oven at top heat to melt the cheese.
+Broil subs to melt the cheese.